-Definition: Strategic Management can be defined as the recognition of the aspiration of the institution and the procedure and activities to accomplish that aspiration or aim.
-It is mainly concerned with describing the management to its environment, developing strategies to comply with that environment and assuming that the application of strategies takes place.
+Definition: Strategic Management is understanding the management’s aim and making a strategy to accomplish such aims by efficiently utilizing an organization’s resources.
+It is mainly concerned with describing the management about its environment, developing strategies to comply with that environment and assuming that the application of strategies takes place.

 Content: Strategic Management

 Strategic Management Process

 The core areas of the strategic management process are as follows:

 1. Strategic analysis: The administration, its missions, and targets have to be tested and evaluated.
 Strategic Management helps in generating more profit for the members of the organization.
 Generally, the senior managers are the one who establishes the regard of the organization’s comprehensive purposes in the long feasible terms and also evaluates the assets of the organization.

 2. Strategy development: The strategy privilege has to be developed and then preferred to be successful, the strategy is expected to be assembled on the precise experience of the organization and the exceptional accords that it has or can establish with those outsides- suppliers, consumers, dealers, and government.
 For many organizations, this will imply establishing dominance over opponents that are continuous over time.
 Amongst various available options, one or more will have to opt.